josephtan/node-pattern-lab/README.md

 Pattern lab framework without PHP executable files

-Modified source of pattern-lab framework to include scss files
+Modified source of pattern-lab framework to include scss files, gulp-concat and gulp-minify to concat and minify all js files from development to production.

 source : https://github.com/pattern-lab/patternlab-node